markti/terraform-provider-minecraft/docs/resources/bed.md

     z = 10
   }

-  # HEAD will be placed one block in this direction from the FOOT
+  # HEAD will be placed one bed in this direction from the FOOT
   direction = "east"

   # Optional: